Ransom My Heart

-Ransom My Heart is a romance novel by Meg Cabot.
+Ransom My Heart is a romance novel by American author Meg Cabot.
 It was released in the United States on January 6, 2009, concurrently with the novel Forever Princess.
-The book is, according to The Princess Diaries series, written by Mia Thermopolis as her senior project, where she told her friends at first that it was a book about Genovian oil.
+The book is, according to The Princess Diaries series, written by Mia Thermopolis as her senior project, where she told her friends at first that it was a book about Genovian olive oil.
 It was accepted for publishing during Forever Princess, the tenth book in the Princess Diaries Series.